Cool Pencil Trick with a Plastic Bag and Water

-If you don’t leave the pencil in place you will have a water spout….and no one will be impressed…you will also have a mess to clean up) Anyway you get the picture.
+If you don’t leave the pencil in place you will have a water spout….and no one will be impressed… and you will also have a mess to clean up!
+Anyway you get the picture.

 How it works:

-The baggie is made of polymers that stretch and separate just enough to allow the pencils to pass through.
+The plastic baggie is made of polymers that stretch and separate just enough to allow the pencils to pass through.
 It reminds me of putting a pencil through a sweater.
 The strands of yarn are pushed aside but the weave of the sweater hugs the pencil.
+You can also think of the polymers as cooked spaghetti.
+If you put a pencil in a bowl of cooked spaghetti the spaghetti noodles would slide to the side.
 These polymers behave in the same way.

 The polymers are permanently separated and leave a hole in the plastic baggie.
 That is why the water will pour out if the pencils are pushed completely through either side.
 If you want to see what happens please stand over a sink when you remove the pencils!

 I like to walk around the classroom or conference presentations with the plastic baggie full of pencils…it is fun to demonstrate a science experiment.
 It always encourages questions about science.
 This trick will also make you very cool at picnics and Bar-B-Ques etc.

 If you would like to read about more fun activities please check out these posts: